evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

     defaultValue=""
 >

 Link to an image which will replace the Evidence logo.
-This will also override any project title in the header.
+This will also override any app title in the header.
 If the image is in your project's static directory, the link should be relative to the static directory.

 </PropListing>
 <PropListing